• Skip to main content

 One day in Athens from a cruise ship is not nearly enough time to explore the historic sites of the ancient empire and the modern portions of Greece’s capital city.
 However, we discovered several tricks to maximise your time here.

-It’s a city filled with history, culture, and a modern flair.
+This city, filled with history and culture, has a modern flair.
 While the task of seeing Athens in a day is almost impossible, with proper planning, we hit the key sites, discovered several new ones, and even had time to enjoy a meal.

-Whether you are planning to get a guide like we did or tackle Athens on your own from a cruise ship, we’ve got you covered.
+Whether you hire a guide (like we did) or explore Athens on your own from a cruise ship, we cover everything you need to know.

 Our best tips for seeing Athens in a day